Answers to Frequently Asked Questions

 Isn't all this keeping of lists, ranking of books, rather superficial?
 Doesn't it run counter to the spirit of true literary appreciation?

 1. Yes, to the first question.
 It's a superficial exercise.
 The reading is the important thing.
-The invention of best-of lists can be a trivial pursuit.
+The invention of Greatest or best-of lists can be a trivial pursuit.

-Though, to be fair to ourselves, we aren't really ranking books in any kind of hierarchy here, except for saying these one thousand works are generally considered more noeworthy than all the other millions of works that have ever been created.
+Though, to be fair to ourselves, we aren't really ranking books in any kind of personal hierarchy here.
+We're just saying these works are generally considered more noteworthy than millions of works that have ever been created.

 And we're open in pointing out there are many different ideas of what comprises greatness.
 You are encouraged to depart from the list and read whatever you fancy—maybe even create your own competing list of what you think is great reading.